Early Christianity: Salona

 Salona, the capital of the Roman province of Dalmatia on the eastern shore of the Adriatic Sea, was an early center of Christianity and today is a ruin in modern Croatia.
+Titus, a disciple of Paul, preached there.
+Some Christians suffered martyrdom.

-According to the Catholic Encyclopedia it was where: "...Titus the pupil of St. Paul preached, where the followers of Jesus Christ first shed their blood as martyrs, and where beautiful examples of basilicas and other early Christian sculpture have been discovered."
-According to the Catholic Encyclopedia article on Dalmatia: "Salona became the centre from which Christianity spread.
-In Pannonia St. Andronicus founded the See of Syrmium (Mitrovica) and later those of Siscia and Mursia.
-The cruel persecution under Diocletian, who was a Dalmatian by birth, left numerous traces in Old Dalmatia and Pannonia.
-St. Quirinus, Bishop of Siscia, died a martyr A.D.
-303. St. Jerome was born in Strido, a city on the border of Pannonia and Dalmatia."
+Salona emerged as a center for the spread of Christianity, with Andronicus establishing the See of Syrmium (Mitrovica) in Pannonia, followed by those in Siscia and Mursia.
+The Diocletianic Persecution left deep marks in Dalmatia and Pannonia.
+Quirinus, bishop of Siscia, died a martyr in AD 303.

 Seville

 Seville was the capital of Hispania Baetica or the Roman province of southern Spain.
-According to the Catholic Encyclopedia: "...the origin of the diocese goes back to Apostolic times, or at least to the first century of our era.
-St. Gerontius, Bishop of Italica (about four miles from Hispalis or Seville), preached in Baetica in Apostolic times, and without doubt must have left a pastor of its own to Seville.
-It is certain that in 303, when Sts.
-Justa and Rufina, the potters, suffered martyrdom for refusing to adore the idol Salambo, there was a Bishop of Seville, Sabinus, who assisted at the Council of Illiberis (287).
-Before that time Marcellus had been bishop, as appears from a catalogue of the ancient prelates of Seville preserved in the 'Codex Emilianensis', a manuscript of the year 1000, now in the Escorial.
-When Constantine brought peace to the Church [313] Evodius was Bishop of Seville; he set himself to rebuild the ruined churches, among them he appears to have built the church of San Vicente, perhaps the first cathedral of Seville."
-Early Christianity also spread from the Iberian peninsula south across the Strait of Gibraltar into Roman Mauretania Tingitana, of note is Marcellus of Tangier who was martyred in 298.
+The origin of the diocese of Seville can be traced back to Apostolic times, or at least to the first century AD.
+Gerontius, the bishop of Italica, near Hispalis (Seville), likely appointed a pastor for Seville.
+A bishop of Seville named Sabinus participated in the Council of Illiberis in 287.
+He was the bishop when Justa and Rufina were martyred in 303 for refusing to worship the idol Salambo.
+Prior to Sabinus, Marcellus is listed as a bishop of Seville in an ancient catalogue of prelates preserved in the "Codex Emilianensis".
+After the Edict of Milan in 313, Evodius became the bishop of Seville and undertook the task of rebuilding the churches that had been damaged.
+It is believed that he may have constructed the church of San Vicente, which could have been the first cathedral of Seville.
+Early Christianity also spread from the Iberian Peninsula south across the Strait of Gibraltar into Roman Mauretania Tingitana, of note is Marcellus of Tangier who was martyred in 298.